smileidentity/web-client/packages/components/document-capture/README.md

 <document-capture document-capture-modes="camera,upload"></document-capture>
 ```

 ### Permissions

 The `DocumentCapture` component requires camera permissions to function.
-It will automatically request these permissions when it is used.
-If the permissions are granted, it will remove the `data-camera-error` attribute from the captureScreen and set the `data-camera-ready` attribute to true.
+It will automatically request these permissions when used.
+If the permissions are granted, it will remove the `data-camera-error` attribute from the capture screen and set the `data-camera-ready` attribute to true.
 If the permissions are denied, it will remove the `data-camera-ready` attribute and set the `data-camera-error` attribute with the error message.

-If you handle the permissions by yourself, make sure to set `data-camera-ready` and `data-camera-error` appropriately.
+If you handle the permissions yourself, make sure to set `data-camera-ready` and `data-camera-error` appropriately.

 ### Error Handling

-If there is an error while requesting permissions or capturing the document, the `DocumentCapture` component will handle it and set the data-camera-error attribute with the error message.
+If there is an error while requesting permissions or capturing the document, the `DocumentCapture` component will handle it and set the `data-camera-error` attribute with the error message.

 ### Event Handlers

 To receive the images after they have been captured, you can listen to the custom event `imagesComputed`.
-The data posted to this event is of the structure.
+The data posted to this event has the structure:

 ```json
 {